 The Stanley 2014 JAMA study enrolled subjects with HIV-associated lipodystrophy and measured visceral adipose tissue (VAT) by CT scan.
 Tesamorelin at 2 mg/day produced a mean reduction of 34 cm2 in VAT over 6 months.
 It also reduced liver fat and improved triglyceride levels (Stanley et al., JAMA, 2014).

-The Falutz 2007 NEJM study documented a 15.2% decrease in VAT with improved triglyceride profiles (approximately -50 mg/dL).
+The Falutz 2007 NEJM study enrolled 412 subjects in a randomized, double-blind, placebo-controlled trial.
+Tesamorelin produced a 15.2% decrease in VAT and reduced triglycerides by approximately 50 mg/dL.
 Among treated subjects, 69% met the FDA responder threshold of greater than 8% VAT reduction (Falutz et al., NEJM, 2007).

 CJC-1295: Phase I/II Studies Only

-No serious adverse events occurred.
+No serious adverse events occurred at standard doses.
 After multiple doses, IGF-1 remained elevated for 28 days.
-These are promising numbers, but the study involved only 21 subjects with no body composition endpoint.
+These results are promising, but the study involved only 21 subjects with no body composition endpoint.
 No Phase III trial has been conducted, and no pharmaceutical company has pursued FDA approval for CJC-1295.

-The honest assessment: CJC-1295 has proof-of-concept data showing it elevates GH and IGF-1.
-Tesamorelin has proof-of-efficacy data showing it reduces visceral fat, improves liver fat, and improves metabolic markers.
+The honest assessment: tesamorelin has proof-of-efficacy data showing it reduces visceral fat, improves liver fat, and improves metabolic markers.
+CJC-1295 has proof-of-concept data showing it elevates GH and IGF-1.
 These are different tiers of evidence.

-Tesamorelin is the only GHRH analog with published data on visceral fat reduction.
-The results are substantial: 18% VAT reduction in Phase III trials, 69% responder rate, and improvements in hepatic fat content.
+Tesamorelin is the only GHRH analog with published data on visceral fat reduction in randomized controlled trials.
+The results are clinically meaningful: 18% VAT reduction, 69% responder rate, and improvements in hepatic fat content documented by CT scan and MRI.

-CJC-1295 has zero published studies on visceral fat.
-The assumption that it reduces abdominal fat is extrapolated from its GH-elevating properties: elevated GH promotes lipolysis, and elevated IGF-1 shifts partitioning toward lean tissue.
-This is reasonable physiology but not clinical proof.
+CJC-1295 has zero published studies measuring visceral fat.
+Any assumption that it reduces abdominal fat is extrapolated from its GH-elevating properties: elevated GH promotes lipolysis, and elevated IGF-1 shifts nutrient partitioning toward lean tissue.
+This is physiologically plausible but not clinically proven.

-For anyone whose primary goal is visceral fat reduction with documented evidence, tesamorelin is the clear choice.
-For a complete dosing guide, see our tesamorelin dosage for fat loss article.
+For anyone with visceral fat reduction as their primary documented goal, tesamorelin is the clear evidence-based choice.
+For the complete tesamorelin dosing protocol, see our tesamorelin dosage for fat loss guide.
+For a broader comparison of fat-loss peptides, see best peptides for weight loss.

 Liver Fat and Metabolic Effects

 Triglyceride reduction of approximately 50 mg/dL was documented in the Falutz NEJM study.
-Adiponectin levels improved in responders, suggesting enhanced insulin sensitivity in the metabolic pathway (Fourman et al., 2012).
+Adiponectin levels improved in responders, suggesting enhanced insulin sensitivity as a secondary metabolic benefit (Fourman et al., 2012).

 CJC-1295 has no liver-specific data.
 GH elevation generally promotes hepatic lipolysis, but whether CJC-1295 produces clinically meaningful liver fat reduction has not been tested.
-The absence of data is not evidence of absence, but for patients with NAFLD concerns, tesamorelin has a published track record.
+For patients with NAFLD concerns, tesamorelin has an established published track record.

 Dosing and Convenience Compared

-For weekly injection convenience, CJC-1295 with DAC is the winner.
-For evidence-backed daily dosing with a proven outcome, tesamorelin is the standard.
+For weekly injection convenience, CJC-1295 with DAC is the clear winner.
+For evidence-backed daily dosing with a proven metabolic outcome, tesamorelin is the documented standard.

 Side Effects Compared

-Both tesamorelin and CJC-1295 are generally well tolerated, but tesamorelin has far more comprehensive safety data.
+Both tesamorelin and CJC-1295 are generally well tolerated, but tesamorelin has far more comprehensive safety data from its Phase III trials.

-CJC-1295 with DAC causes more water retention and tingling than tesamorelin, likely because its 6-8-day half-life maintains continuous GH elevation.
-Tesamorelin's short half-life produces a GH pulse that clears within hours, resulting in less sustained fluid retention.
+CJC-1295 with DAC causes more water retention and tingling than tesamorelin because its 6-8-day half-life maintains continuous GH elevation.
+Tesamorelin's short half-life produces a GH pulse that clears within hours, resulting in less fluid retention.
+Both compounds share GH-class risks of insulin sensitivity changes and theoretical IGF-1/cancer considerations with long-term use.

 Cost Comparison: Real Numbers

 Brand Egrifta SV is prohibitively expensive for most non-HIV patients.
-Compounded tesamorelin costs roughly the same as CJC-1295.
-The cost advantage of CJC-1295 disappears when using the no-DAC version with ipamorelin, which adds $100-200/month for the combination.
+Compounded tesamorelin costs roughly the same as compounded CJC-1295.
+The cost advantage of CJC-1295 no-DAC disappears when adding ipamorelin, which is the standard combination.

-For budget-conscious users, the choice between compounded tesamorelin and CJC-1295 is roughly equivalent in price.
-The decision then shifts to evidence strength (tesamorelin) versus convenience (CJC-1295 DAC weekly dosing).
+For budget-conscious users, the decision between compounded tesamorelin and CJC-1295 with DAC is roughly equivalent in price.
+The decision then shifts to evidence quality (tesamorelin) versus dosing convenience (CJC-1295 DAC weekly injections).

-Tesamorelin (Egrifta SV) holds FDA approval under NDA 022505, specifically for reduction of excess abdominal fat in HIV-infected patients with lipodystrophy.
-All other use is off-label but legal with a prescription.
-Physicians can prescribe tesamorelin off-label for non-HIV patients with visceral adiposity.
+Tesamorelin holds FDA approval under NDA 022505, specifically for reduction of excess abdominal fat in HIV-infected patients with lipodystrophy.
+All other use is off-label but legal with a valid prescription.
+Physicians can legally prescribe tesamorelin off-label for non-HIV patients with visceral adiposity.

 Who Should Choose Which?

-The decision depends on your primary goal, comfort with evidence levels, and access.
+The decision depends on your primary goal, access to clinical evidence, and practical preferences.

 Choose Tesamorelin If:

-Visceral fat reduction is your primary goal.
+Visceral fat reduction is your primary documented goal.
 You want a compound backed by Phase III randomized controlled trials published in JAMA and the NEJM.
 You have access to a prescribing physician.
-You value the safety of having 52-week extension data.
-Liver fat or NAFLD is a concern.
-You are comfortable with daily injections.
+You value 52-week safety extension data.
+Liver fat or NAFLD is a clinical concern.
+You are comfortable with daily injections and the 26-38-minute half-life's physiological pulse pattern.

 Choose CJC-1295 If:

-Weekly injection convenience is important (DAC variant).
-Your goals include body composition, recovery, sleep, and general GH optimization rather than targeted VAT reduction.
-You are comfortable with Phase I evidence and off-label use.
-You want to stack with ipamorelin for synergistic effects.
-Budget is a factor and compounded pricing is similar.
+Weekly injection convenience is important to you (DAC variant).
+Your goals include general GH optimization, recovery, sleep, and body composition rather than targeted visceral fat reduction with documented clinical endpoints.
+You are comfortable with Phase I evidence.
+You want to stack with ipamorelin for dual-pathway synergy.
+Budget for compounded versions is similar to tesamorelin.

-For the three-way comparison including sermorelin, see our tesamorelin vs sermorelin vs ipamorelin guide.
+For the comprehensive three-way GH peptide comparison, see our tesamorelin vs sermorelin vs ipamorelin guide.
+For stacking protocols, see our peptide stacking guide.

 Can You Combine Tesamorelin and CJC-1295?

-Combining tesamorelin with CJC-1295 is generally not recommended.
+Combining tesamorelin with CJC-1295 is not recommended.
 Both are GHRH receptor agonists.
-Stacking two compounds that hit the same receptor provides diminishing returns rather than synergy.
+Stacking two compounds that activate the same receptor provides diminishing returns rather than synergy.
+The GHRH receptor has a maximum response capacity that does not scale linearly with multiple simultaneous agonists.

 Some clinics use tesamorelin blended with ipamorelin (a ghrelin receptor agonist) for GHRH-GHRP synergy.
 This is pharmacologically sound: two different receptor pathways create a larger GH response than either alone.

-Cycling between tesamorelin and CJC-1295 is another option.
-Use tesamorelin for a 3-6 month fat loss phase, then transition to CJC-1295/ipamorelin for maintenance.
-This leverages tesamorelin's proven VAT reduction during the active fat loss window and CJC-1295's weekly convenience during maintenance.
+Cycling between tesamorelin and CJC-1295 is a strategy some practitioners use.
+Tesamorelin for an active fat loss phase (3-6 months), then CJC-1295/ipamorelin for maintenance.
+This leverages tesamorelin's proven VAT reduction during the active window and CJC-1295's weekly convenience during maintenance.
 For stacking protocols, see our peptide stacking guide.

 Important Safety Warnings

 Tesamorelin is contraindicated in patients with active malignancy, as GH promotion may stimulate tumor growth.
-It is also contraindicated in pregnancy (Category X) due to potential fetal harm.
+It is classified as Category X in pregnancy due to potential fetal harm.
+Discontinue if malignancy develops during treatment.

-Both compounds should be discontinued if IGF-1 exceeds the upper reference range, fasting glucose rises above 126 mg/dL, or severe edema develops.
+Both compounds should be discontinued if IGF-1 exceeds the upper reference range for your age, fasting glucose rises above 126 mg/dL on two consecutive readings, or severe edema develops.
 Consult a physician before starting either compound.
-For related comparisons, see our best peptides for weight loss guide.
+For broader safety context, see our peptide safety guide.

 Frequently Asked Questions